Football Association of Ireland: Barcelona friendly

-Vantage Club

-When the Aviva Stadium was built, the FAI launched an ambitious premium debenture ticket scheme called the Vantage Club to help fund the association's share of the renovation costs.
-In September 2008, when the scheme was launched, it was estimated by the FAI that they needed to sell only 60% of the 10,000 seats to break even.
-However, by 2019, just over 4,000 seats had been 'allocated' according to the FAI.
-The term 'allocated' included seats which were not being paid for.

 Finances 2016 - 2020

 Bridging loan

 FAI Chief Executive John Delaney confirmed he gave the association a €100,000 loan to help it through what he said was a short-term cash flow problem.
 In a statement on behalf of Mr Delaney, the FAI said the "bridging loan" was given in April 2017 and repaid in full to Mr Delaney in June of that year.
 In a second statement issued by the FAI, Mr Delaney expanded on his comments.
 He said he acted in the best interests of the Association, at a time, he said, when immediate funding was needed.
 He described the loan as "a matter of timing," adding the loan had no impact on the full financial position or performance of the FAI for the year.
 In April 2019, John Delaney appeared before the Oireachtas Committee on Tourism, Transport and Sport, stating he was precluded from making any further comments at this hearing in relation to the finances of the Association or his former role as CEO or the €100,000 loan.
 The chairman of the Leinster Senior League then called for a change in how Irish football was run, revealing that a large number of the leading amateur league's clubs were "not confident in the direction the FAI board is taking".
 David Moran told RTÉ Sport that the LSL committee had written to its 138 member clubs asking whether the Association's board should resign in the wake of revelations over a €100,000 loan from former FAI chief executive John Delaney to his employers.